marwinburesch/time.wise/README.md

 This is a little exercise to test your knowledge.
 See for yourself ;)

 - take a look at the code and fix it
-- focus is on naming/layout & basic SEO conventions
+- focus is on naming/layout & semantic elements
-- once the html is clean we'll add `js`
+- (optional) once the html is clean we'll add `js`

 We'll discuss every step of the exercise, all questions are welcome.
 Feel free to change the design at your leisure :)